 How to Polish a Stainless Steel Sink With Flour

-In addition to a bit of flour, you'll also need some dishwasher detergent and a few rags, so go ahead and grab those.
+In addition to a bit of flour, you'll also need some dish soap and a few rags, so go ahead and grab those.
 All set?
 Here's how to polish a stainless steel sink with flour in five easy steps.

-- Give your sink a good cleaning with dish detergent and a rag.
+- Give your sink a good cleaning with dish soap and a rag.
 Make sure you're thorough with your cleaning; giving yourself a clean base to start with makes every other step easier.

 - Dry the sink with a clean rag.
 This step is super important: If you try to pour flour into a wet sink, you'll find yourself with sticky goop and an even bigger mess than before.
 Don't forget the sides and the drain, too!

-- Pour flour into the sink.
+- Pour 1/4 cup flour into the sink.
 You should have a relatively thick dusting of flour, but don't let it pile up too high.

-- Stand back and enjoy your handiwork.
+- Wipe out the flour with your rag — don't rinse it down the drain, as this may clog your pipes — and then stand back and enjoy your handiwork.
 Giving your stainless steel sink a thorough polish once a month should be enough to get to that built-on food and dirt your sponge won't loosen.